webexpoprague/content/output/sessions-data.md

 ## Talk Description

-Every week of my life, in one-on-one consults with UXers and product designers at all levels — in addition to those serving on teams of the clients I work with as a consultant — I hear the same refrains over and over:
+Every week, working with UXers and product designers at all levels — in addition to those serving on teams of the clients he consults with — Joe Natoli hears the same refrains over and over: